atlasxomics/AtlasXbrowser_docs/docs/SpatialFolder.rst

 From here, navigated to under the **Visualization** tab, the user has three options to choose in what they want the browser to display.

-    * **Tixel:** This view is identical to the manual tixel delination step during image processing, with the states of these tixels taken directly from what was saved during image processing.
+    * **Tixel:** This view is identical to the manual tixel delineation step during image processing, with the states of these tixels taken directly from what was saved during image processing.

     * **Feature:** This setting colors each tixel according to a log transform of the number of unique genes mapped to that tixel.